At two o’clock, they were still in the master bedroom.

 “Anyway,” she whispered next to his ear, “Do you have a better idea?”

 “Sorry,” he said, watching as Jean switched the device on and paused before unplugging her headphones.
-The two of them looked at each other for a moment, and Tony felt his mind go completely blank.
+The two of them looked at each other for a moment, and Tony frowned as he felt his mind going completely blank.
 Jean obviously had nothing useful to say either.

 They allowed a ten-second pause before Jean said, “Who am I speaking to?”

 Tony looked at her, wondering why she always asked such boring, generic questions.
 Then again, she was the technology expert, not him.

 When it was his turn to ask a question, he thought for a moment before shrugging and saying, “Do you condone your daughter’s habits of murdering innocent people?”